2020PB/police-brutality/reports/Oregon.md

 ### Federal officers arrest woman dancing with flowers | July 24th

 Footage shows a woman dancing in front of officers with flowers in her hand.
 Officers grab her without warning.
-Another protestor attempts to help the protestor with flowers.
+Another protester attempts to help the protester with flowers.
 Both are dragged away and arrested.
-Officers fire pepper balls at crowd to suppress protestors.
+Officers fire pepper balls at crowd to suppress protesters.

 tags: arrest, grab, shoot, pepper-ball, protester